phenology/cgc/manuscript/paper.md

 The CGC package focuses on the needs of geospatial data scientists who require tools to make sense of multi-dimensional data cubes by providing the following features and functionalities:

 - **Partitional co- and tri-clustering methods suitable for spatiotemporal (multi-dimensional) data.**
   CGC includes clustering methods designed to simultaneously group elements into disjoint clusters along two or three dimensions.
-These methods are advantageous over single-sided clustering in that they provide a strategy to identify patterns that unfold across multiple dimensions (e.g. space and time).
+These methods are advantageous over one-dimensional clustering in that they provide a strategy to identify patterns that unfold across multiple dimensions (e.g. space and time).
 In addition, CGC provides functionality to refine the identified co- and tri-clusters.
 This post-processing step reduces the number of clusters to facilitate the identification and visualization of patterns.

 - **Scalable clustering of small and big data sets.**
   CGG offers functionality to efficiently utilize available computational resources (ranging from single machines to computing clusters) and to tackle a wide range of data set sizes.
 For single machine execution the package offers optimized support of multi-core CPUs and/or system memory.
 For large data sets GCC supports the use of distributed data and computation on computing clusters